Being an independent producer is a lot of work.

 When you get home from work, your mind is in a totally different place, and you’re not as fresh as if you had the day off and dedicated time to your music.

 In addition to time is money – In order to support yourself, you need to make money, which dips into most of our time vastly.

 But don’t use this as an excuse, just use it as an amazing story if you make a career out of your music!

 Being an independent artist/producer has a lot of benefits.

 Mainly because you are the most hands-on you’re ever going to be.
 Because of this, you make yourself to fully understand your craft to produce the results you want.

 You also save money by not hiring someone else for their services, or at least have knowledge on why you want to out-source work.
 (Save you time).

 I had a talk with Humberto from SoundsinHD.com of how being an independent producer/artist (or just owning your own online business) nowadays is very similar to a farmer.
 They have their crop and animals to look after for their living.
-You may want to check it out.

 So I hope that list gets you pondering about your craft, and your attempts as an independent artist/producer.

 Can you think of any other tasks we as independent artists/producers face?